 To help fund a recognized leader for the school's signature International Veterinary Medicine program, part of a comprehensive global health network across Tufts University.

-To increase the size of the office staff, upgrade computer and A/V equipment, develop a comprehensive membership, course planning, and registration database, and introduce new audiences to the program.
+To increase office staff, upgrade computer and A/V equipment, develop needed databases, and introduce new audiences to the program.

-To support the Cummings/Hillel Program for Holocaust and Genocide Education, which hopes to teach a new generation the importance of moral action in the face of persecution and oppression.
+To support the Cummings/Hillel Program for Holocaust and Genocide Education, which teaches the importance of moral action in the face of persecution and oppression.

 United Way of Mass Bay

-To support Project BOOST, which works with struggling youth in four specially identified underperforming middle schools to create emotionally safe environments and increase graduation rates.
+To support Project BOOST's work in four specially identified underperforming middle schools to create emotionally safe environments and increase graduation rates.

 To support the services offered by the Boston Living Center, including free programs in prevention, education, and nutrition for people living with HIV/AIDS.